Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Second-order generalized optimistic method

-By combining the global convergence result in Theorem~\ref{thm:2nd_strongly_convex_global} and the local convergence result in Theorem~\ref{thm:2nd_strongly_convex_local}, we can characterize the overall iteration complexity of the second-order optimistic method in Algorithm~\ref{alg:2nd_optimstic}.
+By combining the global convergence result in Theorem~\ref{thm:2nd_strongly_convex_global} and the local convergence result in Theorem~\ref{thm:2nd_strongly_convex_local}, we characterize the overall iteration complexity of the second-order optimistic method in Algorithm~\ref{alg:2nd_optimistic}.
 Specifically, if the required accuracy $\epsilon$ is moderate, we simply use the global complexity result in Theorem~\ref{thm:2nd_strongly_convex_global}.
-On the other hand, if the required accuracy $\epsilon$ is sufficiently small, we will first upper bound the number of iterations required to reach the local convergence neighborhood via Theorem~\ref{thm:2nd_strongly_convex_global}.
-And once the local convergence rate takes over, we need at most additional $\bigO(\log\log(1/\epsilon))$ iterations to reach the desired accuracy.
+On the other hand, if $\epsilon$ is small, we upper bound the number of iterations needed to reach the local convergence neighborhood using Theorem~\ref{thm:2nd_strongly_convex_global}.
+Subsequently, we require at most $\bigO(\log\log(1/\epsilon))$ additional iterations to achieve the desired accuracy.
 We summarize the corresponding complexity bounds in Corollary~\ref{coro:2nd_complexity_bound}.